whatmakeart/whatmakeart.github.io/content/courses/modeling-and-expanded-making/2026-fall/04-retopology-to-3d-print/04-04-retopology-3d-scan-body-extenstion-assignment.md

 ## Assignment Overview

 Using a mesh created with [3D Scanning](../../../../3d-modeling/3d-scanning.md) and the [Polyquilt Retopology Tool Blender Addon](../../../../3d-modeling/blender/install-polyquilt-retopology-tool-blender-addon.md), create a base surface that conforms to the 3D scanned mesh.
 Then create sculptural extensions to the mesh.
-Export the new extension as an `stl` file and 3D print it.
+Export the new extension as an `stl` file and [3D print](../../../../digital-fabrication/3d-printing/3d-printing.md) it.

-Using a mesh created with [3D Scanning](../../../../3d-modeling/3d-scanning.md) and the [PolyQuilt Retopology Tool Blender Addon](../../../../3d-modeling/blender/install-polyquilt-retopology-tool-blender-addon.md), create a clean low-poly surface that conforms to part of the scanned body.

 This first surface functions as a digital mask, shell, or fitted skin.
 Once the shell fits the scanned body mesh, duplicate and preserve the original version of the shell.
 Then use Blender modeling tools, Sculpt Mode, modifiers, additional geometry, and Boolean operations to transform the duplicate shell into a sculptural body extension.